hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

 notifications to the orchestrator.
 At any certain point one or more delegated agents pause and request explicit authorization from the orchestrator before proceeding further.
-The orchestrator may relay this authorization request to the invoker ( user ) or resolve it autonomously based on policy.
+The orchestrator may relay this authorization request to the invoker (user or agent) or resolve it autonomously based on policy.

 This pattern is reflected in the In-Task Authorization mechanism defined in [A2A].